lasselehtinen/laravel-conventions-checker/README.md

     }
 ```
 ## Test suites
-If you want to run the coding style or static analysis checks only, you can run the following commands:
+If you want to run the coding syntax, style or static analysis checks only, you can run the following commands:
 ```
+vendor/bin/grumphp run --testsuite=syntax
 vendor/bin/grumphp run --testsuite=style
 vendor/bin/grumphp run --testsuite=static
 ```